heyjoekim/SnowModelDoc/README.md

 ## 6 Plotting SnowModel Results
 So we completed a SnowModel run.
 Let's plot the results.
 Let's use the model output snow depths as an example.
 ### 6.1 Make a GrADS Data Descriptor File
 The binary data file for the model output snow depths should be located in `outputs/wo_assim/snod.gdat`.
 To open this file in GrADS, we need to create a data descriptor file.
-I like to put these descriptor files into a separate directory.
+I like to put these descriptor files into a separate directory called `ctls\`.
+Feel free to call it whatever you like.

 ```
 mkdir ctls